seanbot2000/msft-lvl300/README.md

-# msft-lvl300
+# Azure Cache for Redis Hands-on Lab LevelUp Workshop ( L300)
-This is the publicly available repo for MS Learn Level 300 workshop
+This is the publicly available repo for MS Learn Level 300 workshop containing presentation links and workshop outline

 **Prerequisites:**
 - Azure Subscription